 Then I am teleported to a large auditorium, in which I repeat the message to hundreds of people.

 It became clear that the “We” in “We can heal anything” is the “Us” unified together in the love of our planet.
-Together with nature, we possess an extraordinary capacity for planetary healing, far beyond that which any one of us can conceive of individually.
-“Forget everything you think you know” helps when you, alone, can’t see a way out.
+Together with nature, we possess an immeasurable capacity for planetary healing, far beyond that which any one of us can conceive of.
+“Forget everything you think you know” helps when you alone can’t see a way out.
+Together with each other and nature we will heal our planet.
+To heal earth, I think it’s helpful to understand how nature made a habitable climate in the first place.

-This makes sense when one considers that the climate is a by-product of a self-regulating and living system.
-Over 3.5 billion years ago, earth’s first ocean organisms immediately began the process of terraforming a hostile and oxygenless atmosphere into a life-giving “membrane” – composed of the oxygen and carbon necessary for blocking harmful solar radiation while releasing excess heat to outer-space.
-Since the sun was significantly cooler in prehistoric times, earth’s collective cellular activity helped maintain much more atmospheric carbon than today.
-As the sun became warmer, ecosystems and geology absorbed the extra carbon for the earth to sequester so that the atmosphere stayed neither too hot nor too cold for new life to thrive and evolve. (references 1,2,3,4)
+Over 3.75 billion years ago, earth’s primordial ocean organisms immediately began the cellular activity necessary for terraforming a hostile and oxygenless atmosphere into a life-giving membrane, composed of the oxygen and carbon necessary for blocking harmful solar radiation while releasing excess solar heat to outer-space.
+The sun was significantly cooler in prehistoric times, and “fortunately” the earth’s geologic and cellular activity helped keep the planet from turning into an ice ball by maintaining much more heat-trapping atmospheric carbon than today.
+As the sun became warmer, geologic and cellular activity sequestered the extra atmospheric carbon so that the earth stayed neither too hot nor too cold for new life to thrive and evolve. (references 1,2,3,4)

-From the stellular view, the living universe solely yearns to create ever more interdependent and magnificent collaborations.
-This eternal yearning draws together molecules of water, cells of organisms and communities of people.
+From the stellular view, the living universe evolves by forming evermore interdependent and magnificent collaborations.
+From the atomic bonds forming in organic molecules, to the interrelationships of living organisms inside thriving ecosystems, all interconnects together to evolve nature’s miracles.
 Stellular phenomena are not hypothetical.
-They are the key evolutions that nature builds upon when co-creating the next one.
+They are the key evolutions that nature builds upon when creating the next one.
 What magnificent collaboration will arise next on planet earth?

-We can trust that nature inherently provides everything we need, and that she perfectly evolved us for the opportunity we now face.
-The neocortex, which comprises 73% of the human brain, gives us the capacity to understand complex systems, and the neuroplasticity to creatively explore countless possibilities.
-We also have technology, which can be used for globally gathering and sharing vital information and inspirations.
+We can trust that nature inherently provides everything we need, and that she perfectly prepared us for the profound evolutionary opportunity we now face.
+The neocortex, which comprises 73% of the human brain, gives us the capacity to understand complex systems, and to creatively explore countless future possibilities.
+We also have technology, which can be used for globally sharing vital information and collaboratively creating entirely new solutions.